sous-chefs/apache2/UPGRADING.md

 end
 ```

-An further example of this behaviour can be seen in the `apache2_default_site` resource.
+A further example of this behaviour can be seen in the `apache2_default_site` resource.

-## One last thing...
+## The service resource

-`service['apache2']` is defined in the apache2_default_install resource but other resources are currently unable to reference it.
+whilst `service['apache2']` is defined in the `apache2_install` resource, due to the notification system of nested resources, we are unable to notify or subscribe directly to it.

 To work around this issue, define the following helper in your cookbook:
 ```ruby
 service 'apache2' do
   extend Apache2::Cookbook::Helpers